If you are looking for the official Bio, because you need it for an article or a festival bio or such, it is over in the right hand column.

 My abiding passion is

 I bumped into someone I hadn’t seen since graduation.
-I knew that she was respected in her field, well travelled, successful.
-I asked what she had been doing since high school and she ran down the list of degrees and foreign postings and the like.
+I knew that she was respected in her field, well travelled, and successful.
+I asked what she had been doing since high school, and she ran down the list of degrees and foreign postings and the like.
 She asked what I had been up to.
 I gave the condensed version.
-I was a writer and performer, I sang, played guitar.
+I was a writer and performer, I sang, and played guitar.
 She nodded slowly up and down… “So, you are still doing what you were doing, when you were a teenager then?”
 Well, I guess, ya…sorta.
 I’m not playing as many stairwells now as I did back then, but it’s still pretty fun.

 She made it sound like I was in a rut.

-So just in case you think that all I do is play and sing…
+So just in case, you think that all I do is play and sing…

 If you know my music, you know that I love history.
 I studied at the University of Calgary, though I never actually completed my degree.
-I concentrated on the history of science, under the tutelage of the dear, departed Dr. Margaret Osler and was influenced and inspired by Dr Shel Silverman - one of the great storytellers of our time.
+I concentrated on the history of science, under the tutelage of the dear, departed Dr. Margaret Osler and was influenced and inspired by Dr. Shel Silverman - one of the great storytellers of our time.

 - I’m more comfortable on the plains than in the mountains.

 - I once met Harry Belafonte in an elevator in Saskatoon.